toplap/awesome-livecoding/README.md

 * [Tidal-Unity](https://github.com/lvm/Tidal-Unity), TidalCycles meets Unity 3D
 * [WavTexture](https://github.com/keijiro/WavTexture), a Unity example showing how to bake a waveform of an audio clip into a texture and use it in a shader
 * [CHmUsiCK](https://github.com/essteban/CHmUsiCK), library to make chucK a 'more algorave like' language
-* [REPL Mode](https://github.com/joelmoniz/REPLmode), his mode adds in a Read-Evaluate-Print-Loop console to Processing 3.0
+* [REPL Mode](https://github.com/joelmoniz/REPLmode), this mode adds in a Read-Evaluate-Print-Loop console to Processing 3.0

 ## To Watch